jorgebsa/spring-demo/README.md

 The plugin provides two useful tasks:

-* `jacocoTestReport`:  Generates the report, depends on the output of tests.
+* `jacocoTestReport`:  Generates the report and depends on the output of tests.
 In this project, the gradlew `test` task is finalized by this task, so that the coverage report is always generated after test execution
 * `jacocoTestCoverageVerification`: verifies if the coverage rules are met.
 If a project declares min 99% coverage, the task will fail if the coverage is below that threshold

-In this project, we are generating both HTML and XML reports.
+In this project, the plugin is configured to generate both HTML and XML reports.
  * HTML provides the best visual experience, as it allows a developer to navigate through the packages and classes, checking all the coverage details.
  * The XML report is created so that is exported to [Codecov](https://codecov.io/) when the GitHub Actions workflow is executed